Kotaimen/georest/doc/index.md

 ### Geo Formats

-As a RESTful service, all spatial data is exchanged using GeoJson.
+All spatial data is exchanged using GeoJson.
-Besides GeoJson, `ewkt` and `ewkb` are also supported when getting or storing  Geometry, note `ewkt`/`ewkb` does not support `GeometryCollection`.
+Besides GeoJson, `ewkt` and `ewkb` are also supported when getting or storing  geometries.

+Note `ewkt`/`ewkb` does not support `GeometryCollection`.

 By default, all feature's geometry are 2d and in epsg:4326 CRS.